 Study Material, Supplies

 Go ahead, call or e-mail!
-We check e-mail all the time, ands if we miss your call, we're probably out flying, so please leave a message and we'll get right back to you.
+We check e-mail all the time, and if we miss your call, we're probably out flying, so please leave a message and we'll get right back to you.

 Getting started in any of our programs is easy.
 Our Chief Flight Instructor is available to talk with you about your aviation goals, answer your questions, and help you become a pilot.
-Call Mischa, our Chief, at 817-658-5988.
+Call Mischa, our Chief Flight Instructor, at 817-658-5988.